BestiVictory/AesVQA/README.md

 ### Citation

-Please cite the ACM Multimedia paper if you use DPC-Captions in your work:
+Please cite the Computer Vision and Pattern Recognition paper if you use AesVQA in your work:

 ```
 @article{Jin2022AestheticVQ,